-The election’s troubling message: Even if Trump loses, America’s political civil war isn’t over.
+The election’s troubling message: Even if Trump loses, America’s political civil war isn’t over

 Biden was trying to win and move on.
 Trump and his troops were aiming for conquest.

 This battle illustrated a fundamental divide that afflicts the United States.
 There certainly are Trump voters who are jazzed by certain issues: abortion, small-government, low taxes.
 But a huge swath of the electorate drawn to him is alienated and angry and demands vengeance.
 This group doesn’t want a bipartisan coalition to address the issue of pre-existing conditions.
 It wants a racist, know-nothing S.O.B. to bust up the other side.
-For these folks, politics is archly us-verus-them.
+For these folks, politics is archly us-versus-them.
 It is tribalized.
 Their tribe has a leader.
 And you stick with him because he is your leader.

-When the votes are all counted—when recounts and legal challenges are finished—this election will not resolve the bitter conflict that has consumed the United States.
+When all the votes are counted—when recounts and legal challenges are finished—this election will not resolve the bitter conflict that has consumed the United States.
 The soul of the nation will not be won or healed.
 Trump may have to leave the White House.
 But the tens of millions of voters who fervently endorsed his blend of incompetence, rage, authoritarianism, and racism are not going anywhere.
 As hard as it was to get rid of Trump (if that is what finally transpires), it will be much harder to get rid of Trumpism.
 This other killer virus threatening the United States will not be easily defeated.